keXIE999/keXIE999.github.io/_pages/about.md

   - /about.html
 ---

-I persued my master's degree in Applied Linguistics and English Language Teaching in School of English (https://www.nottingham.ac.uk/english/), University of Nottingham in the UK (https://www.nottingham.ac.uk/), bachelor's degree in English at Fuzhou University of International Studies and Trade (https://www.fzfu.com/), China.
-My research interest includes multimodal Critical Discourse Analysis, gender and language, qualitative analysis, and sociolinguistics.
+I received my B.A. in English at Fuzhou University of International Studies and Trade (https://www.fzfu.com/) in China, in 2023, and my Master's Degree in Applied Linguistics and English Language Teaching at the School of English (https://www.nottingham.ac.uk/english/), University of Nottingham in the UK (https://www.nottingham.ac.uk/), in 2024.

+My research interest includes:
+• Multimodal Critical Discourse Analysis
+• Gender and Language
+• Feminist, Gender, and Sexuality Studies
+• Qualitative Analysis
+• Sociolinguistics

 You can find my CV here: [assets/Ke XIE_CV.pdf](https://github.com/keXIE999/kexie999.github.io/blob/master/assets/Ke%20XIE_CV.pdf)